Science at St Erth aims to make all children excited and curious about the material world.

 Children will practice their skills and understanding so what is learnt is accessible and not forgotten.
 Children are immersed in scientific vocabulary, to aid their knowledge and understanding.

 Future Science careers and hobbies will be discussed.
 Teachers will endeavour to raise children’s aspirations by providing positive role models and discussing stereotypes.

 We promote an understanding and respect for the universe.

 Our belief is that aspirations and appreciation of science should not be limited by Special Educational Needs.
 Thought and effort is taken to ensure that learners with SEND are included in all aspects of learning, both academic and practical, progressing their skills and having high aspirations in what they could do in the science field.

-Teachers ensure long term plans give full coverage of, ‘The National Curriculum programmes of study for Science’ and, ‘Understanding the World’ in the Early Years Foundation Stage.
+Teachers ensure long term plans give full coverage of, ‘The National Curriculum programmes of study for Science’ and, ‘Development Matters Curriculum’ in the Early Years Foundation Stage.
 Sequence of lessons will show previous learning, progression of concepts taught and when appropriate a topic composite.

 As a core subject sufficient time is allocated for both the substantive and disciplinary knowledge to be taught.
 This will often take place in a weekly science lesson but teachers will use cross curricular links to consolidate scientific understanding when appropriate.

 Clear progression of objectives will ensure knowledge and skills build incrementally from pupils’ prior knowledge

 Early years children are introduced to a wide range of vocabulary and phenomena and use of appropriate picture books, rhymes and songs to learn scientific vocabulary.